Learning Rules from Rewards: Discussion

-Historically, theories of analogy making have been disconnected from notions of utility such as rewards or prediction errors \cite<but see>[for an model of reward-driven schema induction]{foster2017reinforcement}.
-One reason for this disconnect is the emphasis of these theories on unsupervised discovery of relational representations and higher order abstractions, such as schemas or relational categories.
-However, this state of affairs is odd.
-After all, the capacity to form and manipulate relational representations provides humans with a clear evolutionary advantage over any other species \cite{penn2008darwin} and therefore allows humans to act more effectively in their environment.
-To start to bridge this theoretical gap, this work investigated ways of integrating relational representations with the reinforcement learning framework.
-This is a hard problem because of the discrete nature of relational representations and the combinatorial explosion that results from applying them to describe the state of the environment.

-In particular, we studied the problem of how humans select appropriate relational representations when learning policies to solve problems, when there is a large vocabulary of relations available to describe the state of the environment.
-Using a function approximator developed in RRL, we developed a model, RRTL, that learns grounded relational policies by making ternary splits based on the comparative values \emph{more}, \emph{same} and \emph{less} that characterize comparative relations like \say{above} or \say{bigger-than}.
-We tested our model on three Atari games, Breakout, Pong and Demon Attack, that involved increasing numbers of potential relations.
-In each case, RRTL built simple relational policies based on a set of few relevant relations.
-RRTL can be considered a proof-of-principle of the idea of using RL to learn which relations between the objects in the environment are relevant to characterize the task at hand.
+In this work, we studied how to select appropriate relational representations to build a policy when a large vocabulary of relations is available to describe the environment's state.
+Using a function approximator developed in RRL, we developed RRTL, a model that learns ground relational policies by making ternary splits based on the comparative values \emph{more}, \emph{same}, and \emph{less} that characterize comparative relations like \say{above} or \say{bigger-than}.
+We tested our model in three Atari games\textemdash Breakout, Pong, and Demon Attack\textemdash that involved an increasing number of potential relations.
+In each case, RRTL built simple relational policies based on a selected set of a few relevant relations.
+RRTL can be considered a proof-of-principle of the idea of using reinforcement to learn which of all available relations are relevant to characterize the task at hand.